Cargill/splinter/splinterd/man/splinterd.1.md

   Any options on the command line will override the settings in the configuration file.

+`--display-name DISPLAY-NAME`
+: Specifies a human-readable name for the node (Default: "Node NODE-ID")

 `--database DB-URL`
 : Specifies the URL for the PostgreSQL database used for Biome.
 (Default:
   127.0.0.1:5432.)
 This option is required when `--enable-biome` is used.